Gabaldonlab/perSVade/README.md

 IMPORTANT NOTE: The activation of the perSVade conda environment works well from version 0.7 on.
 This means that you can activate from the login of MN or interactive nodes.
 However, the activation of older versions (v0.4 and below) is costly, and it overloads the login nodes.
 If you want to use an old version of perSVade, always activate it on an interactive node (i.e.: `salloc`).
 In addition, you can't run the perSVade pipeline from a login, because it takes too many resources.
 You can submit perSVade as a job or run from an interactive session with `salloc -n 1 --time=02:00:00 -c 48 --qos debug`.

+OTHER NOTES:

+- All perSVade modules work in MareNostrum, and most of them in Nord3.
+The generation of "repeat files" and finding of "homologous regions" does not work in Nord3 because

 ## Running in other systems